Skip to main content

 Method Two – Name Box

 Another way to select multiple cells and keep track of what cells you have selected is to use the name box on the left side of the spreadsheet above the first row of cells.
+By default, it will say A1 or whatever the letter and number are of the cell you’re currently on, but it will change when you highlight more than one cell.

 The name box also tracks the selection of multiple cells differently in Excel and Google Sheets.